 Everyone gets a chance to participate

-See - Touch - Making - Taste: Permaculture projects must be open to all interested individuals and groups of people, so it will be well known to everyone what permaculture is and how we do and how we make the projects, so all get a chance to participate.
+See - Touch - Making - Taste: Permaculture projects must be open to all interested individuals and groups of people, so it will be well known to everyone what permaculture and regenerative farming is and how we do and how we make the projects, so all get a chance to participate.

 For all farming and agricultural schools